Radio Brockley is the dedicated hospital radio station for patients at the Royal National Orthopaedic Hospital in Stanmore, Middlesex.

 |2004||At the annual Hospital Radio Awards, Daniel Gee’s interview with then RNOH Chairman Donald Hoodless MBE wins the gold award for “Best Speech Package”.
 The show was compiled by Suz Joyce.|

 |2005||Jackie Liff gives birth to the “Brockley Grandbaby”, Benjamin, on 1st July.
 Benjamin’s parents, Jackie and Mike, met each other at RB, as did Jackie’s parents Shirley and Les Sackwild.|

 |2006||Natalie Cassidy from BBC TV’s “Eastenders” visited the studio, the wards and takes questions from patients on-air after Beside Bingo.

 To celebrate our ruby (40th) anniversary a Reunion Party is held in a sports centre in Borehamwood.
 Founder members join other members past and present for a wonderful evening of celebrations.

 The Ruby Broadcast Weekend takes place around our birthday on 2nd October.
-The shows include 40 celebrity voices, the return of many ex-members to present special shows, Alan Joyce and Lorraine Joyce interviewing all-time request chart favourite Cliff Richard, well known broadcaster Peter Young returning to the station where it all started for him in 1969 to present a special show, and a surprise visitor on the Saturday afternoon was local resident and singer Alison Moyet.
+The schedule included 40 celebrity voices, the return of many ex-members to present special shows, Alan Joyce and Lorraine Joyce interviewing all-time request chart favourite Cliff Richard, well known broadcaster Peter Young returning to the station where it all started for him in 1969 to present a special show, and a surprise visit on the Saturday afternoon from local resident and singer Alison Moyet.